-Health Communications Intern
+Behavioral Health Policy Intern

-Georgians for a Healthy Future (GHF), a nonprofit consumer health advocacy organization, has an opening for a summer term graduate-level intern.
+Georgians for a Healthy Future (GHF), a nonprofit consumer health advocacy organization, has an immediate opening for a part-time graduate-level intern.
 Founded in 2008 with a mission to build and mobilize a unified voice, vision, and leadership to achieve a healthy future for all Georgians, GHF is the leading health advocacy and policy organization in Georgia.
 GHF accomplishes its mission through public education and outreach, coalition building and mobilization, and public policy advocacy.

-- Review and update GHF’s existing consumer education materials
+- Develop SBIRT-related outreach and education materials

 This position may start as soon as they are available.
 This is a paid position with a commitment of 15-20 hours per week.
 Practicum and school credit hours can also be earned.
 There is opportunity for a qualified candidate who performs well to extend this position through the fall and spring school semesters.

-Please email a cover letter and resume to Alyssa Green, Outreach & Education Manager, at email@example.com and include “Health Communications Intern” in the subject line.
+To apply, please send a resume and cover letter to Alyssa Green at email@example.com and include “Behavioral Health Policy Intern” in the subject line.